Creating your Odin account (Wealth managers)

 - Create an Odin account in your own name.

-- Follow the standard investment process to register your client’s Legal Entity and complete the investment on their behalf.
+- Once you receive a deal invite link, follow the standard investment process to register your client’s Legal Entity, complete the regulatory assessment and KYC checks and complete the investment on their behalf.

 If you are not an authorised signatory and your client needs to be the signatory (eg. they’re investing in their personal name):